louissharrock/Coin-SVGD/README.md

 This repository contains code to implement the coin sampling algorithms described in [Sharrock et al. (2023)](https://arxiv.org/abs/2301.11294).
-The basic implementation of the algorithms - Coin SVGD, Coin LAWGD, and Coin KSDD - can be found in ``main.py``.
+The basic implementation of the algorithms (e.g., Coin SVGD) can be found in [``main.py``](https://github.com/louissharrock/Coin-SVGD/blob/main/main.py).

-## Experiments
+## Example Usage

-For examples of how to use the code on the various models considered in the paper, see the notebooks below.
+For some examples of how to use the code for the variou models considered in our paper, see the notebooks below.

 |                                            File                                             | Example                                     |
 |:-------------------------------------------------------------------------------------------:|:--------------------------------------------|